Foster Loyer: Senior season (2021-22)

 Prior to the season, he was elected co-captain along with Luka Brajkovic and Michael Jones of the 2021–22 Davidson Wildcats.
+Loyer debuted with a 27-point performance on November 9, 2021 against Delaware.
+On December 12, Loyer posted a career-high 35 points including 8 three point shots (on 12 attempts) against Northeastern.
 On January 10, 2022, Loyer was named Atlantic 10 Player of the Week as his 22-point, 4-rebound, 5-assist averages for the week and 50–40–90 shooting helped Davidson win its 10th and 11th consecutive games.
 At the time he was second in the nation with a 51.2% three point shooting percentage.
 On February 1 against St. Bonaventure, he extended his consecutive free throws made streak to 45, surpassing Steph Curry's school record of 41.
 Under head coach Bob McKillop, the Wildcats went 27-7 and was 2021–22 Atlantic 10 Conference men's basketball regular season.
 As a senior for the team, Loyer was a 2021-22 Atlantic 10 Conference All-Conference Second Team selection alongside Davidson's First team honorees Brajkovic and Hyunjung Lee.
 The team was 2022 Atlantic 10 men's basketball tournament runner-up to Richmond and Loyer was selected to the All-tournament team.

 In the first round of the 2022 NCAA Division I men's basketball tournament, 10th-seeded Davidson was matched up against Loyer's former Spartan team.
 Prior to the game, MSU coach Izzo spoke highly of Loyer, noting support for Loyer's transfer decision process and his feeling that Loyer had a future on the sidelines.
 He also felt that Michigan State fans had been unduly harsh to Loyer during his time at MSU.
 Regarding, Loyer's free throw shooting Izzo said "If anybody fouls him, I’ll probably take the kid out of the game because I know [Loyer’s] not missing a free throw."
 Loyer also remained close with his 2018 Michigan State recruiting classmates Gabe Brown and Marcus Bingham Jr. Davidson lost 74–73, with Loyer hitting a three-point shot to reduce the deficit to 2 points with 4.6 seconds remaining and posting 12 points, 6 rebounds and 4 assists and going 5-5 from the free throw line.
 Loyer led the 2022–23 Davidson Wildcats in scoring (16.2), led the nation in free throw percentage (93.6%) and was fourth in the nation in three point shooting percentage (43.8%).
 Loyer's 118-126 (93.65%) shooting set a Davidson single-season record (minimum 60 made), surpassing Nik Cochran's 116-124 (93.55%) for the 2012–13 Davidson Wildcats and his streak of 46 in a row surpassed Curry' streak of 41 for the 2007–08 Davidson Wildcats according to Davidson Wildcat basketball's 2022-23 Fact Book.